fec-rogue/atelier-rogue-Related/client/src/components/RelatedProducts/README.md

 Features:

-- Dynamically displays current style selected from HR Image gallery carousel with the ability to zoom and expand the photo Styles Selector dynamically lists out styles based on the item Size Selector dynamically fills out based on product
+- Dynamically render product selected from HackReactor's legacy server API Image gallery carousel with the ability to zoom and expand the photo Styles Selector dynamically lists out styles based on the item Size Selector dynamically fills out based on product